frankliu2015/hello-world/README.md

 This line is added in test-branch2

+// comment out
-This line is added by test-branch3
+// This line is added by test-branch3

+changes from branch2